 WAR + WAA totals DO include any pitching contributions that the regular position player may have had.

 I do not list WAR + WAA for catchers, since it really isn't fair to compare their position and lack of available replacement level "points" with the other positions.
 I do use WAR to compare catchers with each other.
+As of now, Baseball Prospectus has the best tools to evaluate catcher defense and includes pitch framing.
+I use BBPro heavily when evaluating catchers.

 So why use WAR as my foundation?